Faisii786/Launday-System-Gaps/README.md

 5. **Chat application** (essential for customer support and communication)
 6. **Notification system** (critical for real-time updates and order management)

 Additionally, numerous features marked as "NOT IMPLEMENTED" throughout this document require development from scratch.

+**CRITICAL: Comprehensive Testing Required**
+All features marked as "COMPLETED" must undergo thorough testing from scratch.
+These features may work as expected, contain bugs requiring fixes, or may need complete re-implementation based on testing results.
+A dedicated testing and quality assurance phase is essential, and the project timeline and budget should account for potential bug fixes, re-implementation, and feature updates.

-The system architecture provides a foundation, but substantial development effort is required to implement all missing features and bring the system to full compliance with the business requirements.
+The system architecture provides a foundation, but substantial development effort is required to implement all missing features, test existing features, fix identified issues, and bring the system to full compliance with the business requirements.

 ---